dendinho-e-bolinha/FEUP-FSI/LOGBOOK4.md

 > Source: https://man7.org/linux/man-pages/man8/ld.so.8.html

-For instance, if a hacker had write access to any directory (for instance, `/tmp`), they could compile a library with a special implementation for a command function (`printf`, for instance).
-In this implementation, he could call `system("<command to start a reverse shell>")` or any other piece of malicious code.
+For instance, if a hacker had write access to any directory (for instance, `/tmp`), they could compile a library with a special implementation for any function (`printf`, for instance).
+In this implementation, they could call `system("<command to start a reverse shell>")` or execute any other piece of malicious code.

 When executing a given `Set-UID` program, the process would execute with the privileges of the program owner amd, if `LD_LIBRARY_PATH=/tmp` (or the directory the hacker had access to), the linker would load the malicious `printf`